 Sadly they finished 5th in the overall Inter-Hall competition

-Walton Hall was built 1836 – 1838 for Sir Gilbert Greenall, MP.
-Owned by the Greenall family, famous brewers of Warrington, Walton Hall is a Grade II listed building, on the National Heritage List for England.
-It boasts Formal gardens, pitch-and-putt, children’s zoo, crazy golf, bowls and the BBC Drama ‘Our Zoo’ was filmed on the grounds.
+Walton Hall was built between 1836 and 1838 for Sir Gilbert Greenall, MP.
+The hall is owned by the Greenall family, famous for their brewery in Warrington.
+The Hall is a Grade II listed building and is on the National Heritage list for England.
+The Hall has magnificent formal gardens along with popular modern attractions such as a ‘Pitch and Putt’ course, a children’s zoo, crazy golf, and a bowling green.
+The BBC drama ‘Our Zoo’ was filmed in the grounds.

 Hall Form Captains